cylerc/OQ_SeaTurtle/README.md

 NOTES All data required to perform the analyses can be found in (Conrad et al. XXXX).
 The script was run using R version 3.4.1 on Windows 10 Home.

 Reference: Conrad, C., L. Pagès Barceló, J.A.
 Seminoff, C.N.
 Turner Tomaszewicz, M.J.
 Labonte, B.M.
 Kemp, E.L.
 Jones, S.D.
 Newsome, M. Stoyka, K. Bruner and A.G.
 Pastron. in preparation.
-Eastern Pacific green sea turtle stable isotopes [dataset].
+Historic and modern eastern Pacific green sea turtle stable isotopes [dataset].
 University of New Mexico.

 License: